 Brendan holds an MA in Police and Criminal Justice Studies, a Bramshill Fellowship, and prior to leaving his last role in policing, he completed a Strategic Command Course for senior officers.
 Brendan spent 34 years in policing and was a strong advocate of police reform engaging in the delivery of both the spirit and letter of the reform programme.
 He retired from the PSNI in 2004 having achieved the rank of Chief Superintendent, and subsequently joined CJI as Deputy Chief Inspector where he also performed the roles of CJI’s Chief Executive Accounting Officer and Accounting Officer for eight years.

 During that time Brendan was pivotal in the development of an inspection agenda designed to support the reform and change envisioned in the Criminal Justice Review.
 He was involved in the selection and recruitment of all staff within CJI and has helped develop and embed a culture of innovation and creativity within the organisation, while seeking to strengthen the quality and integrity of inspection reports.

-Brendan is married with three
+Brendan is married with three children.

-of Criminal Justice in Northern Ireland.
+James Corrigan is currently the Deputy Chief Inspector of Criminal Justice in Northern Ireland.

 He joined CJI as an Inspector in October 2004.
 James previously worked for PA Consulting Group as a senior consultant in the public sector practice where he was responsible for a number of criminal justice projects.
 He previously worked as an international consultant on European Commission assignments and was a Research Fellow at Queen’s University Belfast.